gaultier/blog/a_small_trick_to_improve_technical_discussions_by_sharing_code.md

 We pass a callback to `nvim_create_user_command` which will be called when we invoke the command.
 For now it does nothing but we are going to implement it in a second.

-`arg` is an object containing for our purposes the line start and line end numbers:
+`arg` is an object containing for our purposes the start and end line numbers:

 ```lua
   local line_start = arg.line1